 What does ‘overweight’ or ‘obese’ mean?

-The important thing is how much excess fat you are carrying around and the effect it is having on your quality of life.
+The important thing is not how much you weigh but rather how much excess fat you are carrying around and the effect it is having on your quality of life.

 What causes us to carry excess body fat?